wedaa/LongTail-Log-Analysis/README.md

 31) DONE Added calendar view of attacks per day with links to the individual day's attacks.

-32) I need to start analyzing attacks that come in on port 2222.
+32) IN PROGRESS I need to start analyzing attacks that come in on port 2222.

-33) Can I do telnet honeypots too?
+33) DONE: Yes, use same codes as for port 2222 attacks.
+Can I do telnet honeypots too?

 34) I might have a bug in the code for "Median" statistics in the main line of code.